City-of-Turku/kada/code/modules/features/kada_configuration_feature/README.txt

 - search_result: Used with Search API views which display results from Solr index

 == BLOCK CONTENT ==
 - Footer blocks: Contact information in different languages.
-WYSIWYG editing is disabled in custom code in tkufi_media_feature because SCALD seems to break CKEditor in block body.
+WYSIWYG editing is disabled in custom code in kada_media_feature because SCALD seems to break CKEditor in block body.

 == BLOCK SETTINGS ==
 - For different modules which have configuration